Sam-Rowe/justaddapicnic.com/_posts/2018-01-02-guildhall_museum.markdown

 The museum is arranged over many levels within Grade 1 and 2 listed buildings and does not have a lift.
 Unfortunately access for wheelchairs and pushchairs is very limited.
 Please see the [museums' website](http://www.medway.gov.uk/leisurecultureandsport/localhistoryandarchives/museums/guildhallmuseum.aspx) for sull details about accessibility.
 There are toilets and baby changing facilities available here.
 The museum itself does not have a cafe on site, however, Rochester High Street offers a wide range of wonderful cafes and restuarants where all tastes and diets are catered for.

 The museum does not have a public car park, however, there are several public car parks in Rochester that can be used to access the museum.
 Rochester train station is a short walk from the museum and there are several bus routes that stop along Corporation Street (Stop P or Stop A) right behind the museum.

+#### Close by
+If you wish to indulge in more history and art [Rochester Cathederal](#) is also free to enter and a joy to explore.
+If your little ones require room to run around and burn off some energy there is a small playground on the banks of the River Medway at the foot of the castle on the Esplandde.
+Follow the High Street towards Rochester Bridge and proceed to walk along the Esplande.

 ## Gallery